collinskatie/checkmate/README.md

 ## Launching the server
 At present, the CheckMate code is seeded with the interface to run our mathematics evaluation.
 To start the code, you should provide your own API key in ``model_generate.py``.
 You can launch the survey by running: ``gradio experiment.py`` assuming that you have installed [gradio](https://gradio.app/).
 We used gradio version 3.19.0 but later versions should also work.

+## Contact
 If you have any questions, please do not hesitate to add as an Issue to our repo, or reach out to kmc61@cam.ac.uk and/or qj213@cam.ac.uk.

+## Citation
 If you use our code and/or data, please consider citing us at:
 ```
 @misc{collinsJiang2023interactiveMathEval,